Bandyboy03/data_146/Project2.md

 ## Project 1

-Create a new markdown file and upload it to your GitHub repository.
-Provide a link to your newly created project2.md file from your main index.
-Populate your newly created markdown file with your answers to the following questions.
-Each question is worth 2.5 points.
-Upload your response no later than midnight on Wednesday, March 3rd.

 ### Question 1
 Continuous data is data that can take any value within a range.
 For example, the temperature is continuous data because it could be between 45 and 46 degrees outside.
 The temperature can be infinitely specific like 45.5565 degrees.